 A Step by Step Guide

+So you have a great idea and are ready to build a food business that will take on the market.
+But how do you go about starting this business and remain in compliance?
 In this guide, we will take you through the requirements your business must meet to legally sell your products to customers.
 One point of note is that the content in this post is specific to Washington, DC, and each state has its own laws around what a food business must do to legally sell.
 If you are not located in Washington, DC, we recommend reaching out to your local health department for more information.
-So with that, let’s explore how you can start selling your food product here in DC!

 The Food and Drug Administration (FDA) is the federal agency responsible for making sure consumers food and drugs are safe to consume.
 They do this by requiring all food businesses to follow specific food safety practices.